burnthewhich/burnthewhich.github.io/shbangenv/shbangenv.md

 that means that `/bin/sh` is still valid.
 Other systems have neither `/bin` nor `/usr/bin`, having instead `/system/bin`, so again you're no worse off by using `/bin/sh`.
+>
+> The nexus of the security vulnerability is that using `#!/usr/bin/env` ensures that the script itself is unable to sanitize the environment before relying upon it.

 It is often suggested that <tt>#!/usr/bin/env <em>whatever</em></tt> is harmless even when it provides no benefit.